-If you aren't experiencing Katrina, Laura, or Ida PTSD, how can you support those who are having a hard time?
-Consider offering to run prep-related errands, gathering your friend group to discuss their plans, staying up to date through resources that already exist, etc.
+Consider offering to run prep-related errands, gathering your friend group to discuss their plans, staying up to date on resources that already exist, etc.

-Laura on Offering Support

-"I'm happy to help!
-There are several ways I can think of to check in and offer help to my native New Orleanian neighbors.
+Laura and Klie on Offering Support: "I'm happy to help!
+There are several ways I can think of to check in and offer help to my neighbors.
 I have a car, so I can offer a space or two to folks who need a ride out of town.
 I can also help folks by offering up any extra non-perishables I have... and can babysit if they need a few hours to relax or storm prep.
 I've got tools people can borrow, and I can help my neighbors board up windows and doors.
 And for my older folks, I can help make copies of documents.
-If they have a cell phone, I can teach them how to text and how to save family + friends' phone numbers as favorites to access them quickly."
+If they have a cell phone, I can teach them how to text and how to save family and friends' phone numbers as favorites to access them quickly."